khiner/ProcessingRayTracer/README.md

 Create a rotation matrix $R$ and multiply it on the right-hand side of the matrix stack, $C_{\text{new}} = C * R$.
 Angles of rotation are specified in degrees.
 * `push`:
-Duplicate the matrix on top of the stack, and push this duplicate onto the stack.
+Duplicate the matrix on top of the stack and push this duplicate onto the stack.
 This new top of the stack is the current transformation matrix $C$.
 When the program starts with a single identity matrix $I$ on top of the stack.
 * `pop`:
 Pop off the top matrix from the stack and discard it.
-If the stack only has one element when, an error is printed.
+If the stack only has one element, an error is printed.
 * `vertex  x y z`:
-All triangles in the scene are affected by the current transformation matrix $C$ (the top matrix on the stack).
+The current transformation matrix $C$ (the top matrix on the stack) affects all triangles in the scene.
 * `box  xmin ymin zmin  xmax ymax zmax`:
-Create an axis-aligned box primitive, and put it on the list of scene objects.
+Create an axis-aligned box primitive and put it on the list of scene objects.
-Used for acceleration data structure.
+Used for acceleration data structures.
 Just like triangles, boxes are modified by the current transformation matrix when the box is created.
 (Rotating an axis-aligned box will have unexpected results.)
 * `named_object  <name>`:
 Remove the most recently created object from the list of scene objects, convert this object to a named object, and place it in the named objects collection.
-A named object can be a triangle, an axis aligned box, or an acceleration data structure that contains multiple objects.
+A named object can be a triangle, an axis-aligned box, or an acceleration data structure containing multiple objects.
 * `instance <name>`:
 Create an instance of a named object and add that object to the scene objects list.
 * `begin_accel`: